ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Tested with WordPress 5.5-beta3-48556, WooCommerce 4.3.1 and WooCommerce Blocks 3.0.0

 = 4.4.1 =
-* Bugfix checking if order is paid when the "WooCommerce Order Status Manager" (by SkyVerge) plugin is active
+* Bugfix checking if order is paid when the “WooCommerce Order Status Manager” (by SkyVerge) plugin is active

 = 4.4.0 =
-* New `ifthen_unpaid_statuses` filter to allow developers to set additional valid "unpaid" statuses for Multibanco, MB WAY and Payshop orders, besides the default ones ("on-hold", "pending" and "partially-paid").
-The statuses are used for callback validation, SMS message template, show order as unpaid on the backoffice, show "Pay" button on My Account orders list, issue new references if order value changes on the backoffice, reduce order stock rules, thank you page and email payment instructions.
+* New `ifthen_unpaid_statuses` filter to allow developers to set additional valid “unpaid” statuses for Multibanco, MB WAY and Payshop orders, besides the default ones (“on-hold”, “pending” and “partially-paid”).
+The statuses are used for callback validation, SMS message template, show order as unpaid on the backoffice, show “Pay” button on My Account orders list, issue new references if order value changes on the backoffice, reduce order stock rules, “Thank you” page and email payment instructions.
 * Enforce requirement of WooCommerce 2.6.0 or above and bumped the `WC requires at least` tag accordingly
 * Enforce requirement of WordPress 4.4 or above and bumped the `Requires at least` tag accordingly
 * New filter `ifthen_debug_log_extra` that will allow developers to further debug the Multibanco reference generation (for now)
-* Try to fix a (very odd) behavior where the customer is redirected to the "pay order" page when completing checkout, which will generate a duplicate Multibanco payment reference (as expected).
+* Try to fix a (very odd) behavior where the customer is redirected to the “pay order” page when completing checkout, which will generate a duplicate Multibanco payment reference (as expected).
-* New filters to hide the "Pay" button on "My Account" (which we do not recommend): `multibanco_ifthen_hide_my_account_pay_button`, `mbway_ifthen_hide_my_account_pay_button`, `payshop_ifthen_hide_my_account_pay_button`
+* New filters to hide the “Pay” button on “My Account” (which we do not recommend): `multibanco_ifthen_hide_my_account_pay_button`, `mbway_ifthen_hide_my_account_pay_button`, `payshop_ifthen_hide_my_account_pay_button`
 * (VERY) Experimental Multibanco support for the new [https://woocommerce.wordpress.com/category/blocks/](WooCommerce Blocks) [https://woocommerce.wordpress.com/2020/05/27/available-for-testing-a-block-based-woocommerce-cart-and-checkout/](checkout experience)
 * Tested with WordPress 5.5-beta2-48501 and WooCommerce 4.3.0